|LOST HOSPITALS OF LONDON|

 Various views of The Sisters Lodge beside Harriet Heights.

-Perhaps some gate posts of the original entrance to the Hospital by the footpath at the end of Folly Avenue.
+Perhaps some gate posts of the entrance to the Hospital by the footpath at the end of Folly Avenue.

 The St Albans City Hospital looms over the former Sisters Hospital buildings.